romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How should an organization set a review cadence with security teams for addressing vulnerabilities?
+Q: How should an organization set a review cadence with security teams for addressing vulnerabilities?
 <details><summary>Show the answer</summary><p>

 - **By establishing a predefined schedule, such as weekly or bi-weekly, to review and discuss new vulnerabilities and security alerts with the security team**